Rule 5101:4-2-01 | Food assistance: initial application process.

 (a) An "application" is a JFS 07200 or its telephonic or electronic equivalent; and

 (3) The county agency shall assist an assistance group in the completion of its application and offer to provide a copy of a completed application to the assistance group.
 The county agency shall provide an electronic copy of the completed application when the applicant requests an electronic copy.
+When the application is signed with a telephonic signature the county agency is to provide the assistance group a written copy of the JFS 07008 "Benefit Application Summary" or its electronic equivalent of the information attested to during the interview.

 (4) The county agency shall provide a means for the applicant to immediately begin the application process whether the process is paper, electronic, or telephonic.